 I’ve had two major mother influences in my life…my mom and my grandmother.
 Both experienced the death of a child – a loss I wish nobody would ever have to experience.

 Holidays at my mom’s house and holidays at my grandmother’s home were polar opposite experiences.

 Growing up, my grandmother was rarely fully present.
 Don’t get me wrong, she was a genuinely beautiful and kind soul, was always around us, and we saw her and my grandad every holiday…but she wasn’t “present.”
-She never made memories with us such as attending our school functions, sporting events, or life events, or doing usual activities such as baking cookies with us, or doing usual traditions such as decorating a Christmas tree, watching movies, or exchanging presents.
-More importantly, she didn’t have it in her to share in holiday joy with us or fully celebrate holidays.
-She stayed debilitatingly stagnant in her grief to where she was never able to create a “new normal” to enjoy the good memories, remaining loved ones, and life could have offered her.
+She never made memories with us such as attending our school functions, sporting events, or life events, or doing usual activities such as baking cookies with us, or doing typical traditions such as decorating a Christmas tree, watching movies, or other holiday events.
+My sweet grandmother just didn’t have it in her to share in holiday joy with us or fully celebrate holidays.
+She stayed debilitatingly stagnant in her grief to where she was never able to create a “new normal” to enjoy the remaining good memories, remaining loved ones, and all that God, family, and life could have offered her.

 By the way, I totally do not blame her.
 Grief is the worst!
 The death of a child is tremendously excruciating and tough to navigate through.

 …And I don’t feel bad for myself or my siblings that our grandmother wasn’t “present”…I feel badly for all she missed out on and wish I would’ve had the opportunity to know her much better and to have had the opportunity to fully enjoy life and holidays with her.
 She missed out on a lot, and so did our family since she (understandably) “checked out” of living life.
 She sadly realized this the year before she died and told me she wished she had known how to “break through her grief” and wished she had “had more faith.”